RoamGuru Roam Guru

 Architecture

-Milan doesn't flaunt its beauty like Rome or Venice.
-It reveals itself slowly, through courtyard doors left ajar, through the precise geometry of a Rationalist facade, through the way morning light hits the Duomo's marble spires.
-This is a city of insiders, of designers and architects who treat the
+Milan doesn't flaunt its beauty like Rome.
+It reveals itself through courtyard doors left ajar, Rationalist facades, and the way morning light hits the Duomo's spires.
+A field guide for architecture travelers who look up.

 Culture & History